-Each semester Health and Safety Inspection of apartments will be made by the Community Assistant staff to check for cleanliness and safety and to be sure that health standards are being maintained.
-Written notification will be made at least 24 hours before these health/safety inspections.
+Each semester, health and safety inspections of apartments will be made by the Community Assistant staff to check for cleanliness and safety and to be sure that health standards are being maintained.
+Written notification will be made at least 24 hours before these health and safety inspections.

 All children must be supervised at all times.

-Tickets will be issued for traffic and parking violations by the Office of Public Safety, who will be enforcing this 24 hours/day, 7 days a week.
-All tickets need to be paid to their office at Physical Plant Building 32.
+Tickets will be issued for traffic and parking violations by the UM Police Department, who will be enforcing this 24 hours a day, 7 days a week.
+All tickets need to be paid to their office located in Physical Plant Building 32.

-- Furniture ex: Mattress, bookcases, beds, bed frames, futon frames, dressers, couches kitchen chairs, sofas (Only exception will be for actual outdoor furniture that is kept neat and tidy outside the apartment and does not cause any problems for life safety codes.
-Life safety codes involve being able to access the apartment if there was a life-threatening emergency.)
+- Furniture: e.g., mattresses, bookcases, beds, bed frames, futon frames, dressers, couches, kitchen chairs, sofas, etc. The only exception will be for actual outdoor furniture that is kept neat and tidy outside the apartment and does not cause any problems for life safety codes.
+Life safety codes involve being able to access the apartment if there was a life-threatening emergency.

-- Trash/Trash cans: *Garbage cannot be stored for any amount of time outside your apartment—this is a no tolerance policy at University Villages your garbage needs to be taken immediately to the dumpster provided.
-If garbage is left outside your apartment and our staff has to remove you will be billed for the removal.
-Thank-you for your cooperation in this matter.
+- Trash/Trash Cans: Garbage can not be stored for any amount of time outside your apartment - this is a no-tolerance policy at University Villages.
+Your garbage needs to be taken immediately to the dumpster provided.
+If garbage is left outside your apartment and our staff has to remove it, you will be billed for the removal.
+Thank you for your cooperation in this matter.

-- Cardboard boxes—these can be disposed of by the recycling bins throughout University Villages
+- Cardboard Boxes: These can be disposed of in the recycling bins throughout University Villages.

-- University Villages only allows personal vehicles and does not allow any recreational vehicle, including but not limited to, campers and motorhomes to park in University Villages lots.
-University Villages also does not allow boats, trailers, buses.
+- University Villages only allows personal vehicles and does not allow any recreational vehicle, including but not limited to campers and motorhomes, to park in University Villages lots.
+University Villages also does not allow boats, trailers, or buses.

 - Abandoned vehicles will be towed at the owner’s expense.

-- Driving on the lawn is strictly prohibited in all areas of University Villages and carries an automatic $25 fine plus any costs for replacing damaged sprinkler heads and grass.
-Also Prohibited: 1) parking in the yellow-painted curb areas, 2) extension cords for head bolt heaters and 3) parking so that vehicle bumpers extend over sidewalks, which makes snow removal difficult.
+- Driving on the lawn is strictly prohibited in all areas of University Villages and carries an automatic $25.00, fine plus any costs for replacing damaged sprinkler heads and grass.
+Also Prohibited: 1) Parking in the yellow-painted curb areas, 2) extension cords for head bolt heaters, and 3) parking so that vehicle bumpers extend over sidewalks, which makes snow removal difficult.

 - Utility vehicles may not be parked at University Villages.